G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Graph-theoretic Outlier Pruning

 where $\mu$, $\hat{\mu}$ and $\hat{\Sigma}$ represent the center, true center and pseudo covariance matrix of the GEM, respectively.
 For inlier correspondences, $\mathbf{o}_k$ is a zero vector, while for outlier correspondences, it is an arbitrary vector. $\boldsymbol{\epsilon}_k$ captures the uncertainty of the GEM center resulting from viewpoint changes and occlusion.

-For any pair of correspondences $(x_i,y_i)$ and $(x_j,y_j)$, we can construct a pairwise invariant using two TRIMs for the compatibility test.
+For any pair of correspondences $(x_i,y_i)$ and $(x_j,y_j)$, we can construct a pairwise invariant using two translation and rotation invariant measurements (TRIMs\cite{yang2020teaser}) for the compatibility test.
 TRIMs are defined as $\|\mu_x^i-\mu_x^j\|_2$ and $\|\mu_y^i-\mu_y^j\|_2$, exploiting the length-preserving property of rigid transformation, as shown in Figure \ref{fig:gem_obb}.
 The two correspondences pass the compatibility test if their pairwise invariant satisfies the condition:

 where $\delta_{ij}$ is a threshold used to reject potential outliers in this correspondence pair.
 It is determined based on the pseudo covariance of the four involved GEMs and will be analyzed in detail in Section \ref{sec:comp_test}.